aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getReconnectionMethodType() {#getReconnectionMethodType--}

+<b>@deprecated.</b> Please use the 'reconnectionMethodType' property instead.
 Specifies what the spreadsheet application should do when a connection fails.
 The default value is ReConnectionMethodType.Required.

 ```javascript
 getReconnectionMethodType() : ReConnectionMethodType;